The Sky Crawlers (film): Plot

 During a later sortie, Yudagawa and Kannami spot several enemy bombers with fighter escorts.
-Rushing ahead to engage the enemy alone, Yudagawa is shot down by Teacher, and his plane sinks into the sea.
+Rushing ahead to engage the enemy alone, Yudagawa is shot down by the Teacher, and his plane sinks into the sea.
 Kusanagi orders all the remaining pilots to sortie to hunt down the Teacher, taking Kannami's plane personally.
 Tokino and Yuri return without Kusanagi, who rushed off alone after spotting the Teacher.
 Kannami's crashed plane is later found by Fūko, and the injured Kusanagi is brought back to base for treatment.
 Fūko reveals that Kusanagi once visited one of her clients, and had sex with him.

 The pilots are called out to March-Hare base in preparation for a major operation against an enemy airbase.
 Tokino and Kannami meet with Midori Mitsuya, March-Hare's ace pilot, who seeks out Kannami, having heard about his reputation.
-The pilots are briefed on the operation and sortie.
-Rostock forces suffer heavy losses in the battle, Yuri among them, and are ordered to return to base.
-Later that evening, Tokino, Kannami and Kusanagi go bowling together.
+The pilots are briefed on the operation and sortie, which ends with heavy casualties on both sides, including Yuri as well as a few heavy Rostock bombers downed by kamikaze strikes by damaged Lautern fighters.
+Later that evening, after returning to base, Tokino, Kannami and Kusanagi go bowling together.
 After Tokino leaves, Kannami asks Kusanagi about her relation to the Teacher, to which she replies that the Teacher is her former superior officer.
 Kusanagi contemplates how the perpetual existence of their war mandates an undefeatable enemy, which exists in the form of the Teacher.
 Later, a drunken Kusanagi puts a gun to Kannami's head before asking him to kill her, lest "nothing change" for them.

 The pilots return to 262, with the pilots from March-hare reinforcing them.
 Kannami encounters a new pilot, Aihara, who looks and behaves extremely similarly to Yudagawa.
 Midori visits Kannami, and suffers a nervous breakdown, wondering if she is a Kildren, and realizing that she cannot recall any memories of her childhood.
 She asserts that Kannami is Jinroh's reincarnation, implanted with Jinroh's memories to maintain his skills as a pilot.
 Later that evening, Midori tries to shoot Kusanagi.
 Kannami, woken by the gunshot, intervenes and takes the gun from her.
 Kusanagi admits to killing Jinroh on his own request, before asking Kannami to shoot her.
 Kannami refuses, insisting that she must continue to live until she can change things.

 The pilots leave on patrol as Kannami contemplates how one can find new experiences even if one has travelled the same path before, and regains his memories as Jinroh.
 Midori sights the Teacher's plane, which Kannami engages alone, resolving to "kill his father".
 The two engage in a dogfight and Kannami is killed.
 One by one, the base personnel accept that Kannami is not coming back.

 In a post-credits scene, pilot Isamu Hiragi arrives at 262.
 His face is not shown, but his physical mannerisms in exiting his plane are identical to Kannami's, as is his voice.
 Hiragi is greeted by Kusanagi in a much warmer fashion, telling him that she's "been waiting for him to arrive".